 In the house, you learn how to be independent and how to ask for help when you need it.
 You relearn life skills that are necessary for your own success when you move into your own home.
 You also have the chance to build meaningful relationships with healthy people.

 Are you someone in treatment who needs a safe home to stay in?
 Does your loved one need to go to detox and have somewhere else to live?
 If you answered “yes” to either of these, our staff at Magnified can help.
+Sober environments post-treatment help to increase successful outcomes.
 Call us today and our trained professionals can discuss our sober living options available to you.

 Magnified Health Systems aims to improve the quality of life for people struggling with substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare providers.